Online Sunshine Logo

 2. A placement change may occur immediately in an emergency situation without convening a multidisciplinary team staffing.
 However, a multidisciplinary team staffing must be held within 72 hours after the emergency situation arises.

 3. The department or the community-based care lead agency must provide written notice of the planned move at least 14 days before the move or within 72 hours after an emergency situation, to the greatest extent possible and consistent with the child’s needs and preferences.
 The notice must include the reason a placement change is necessary.
-A copy of the notice must be filed with the court and be provided to:
+A copy of the notice must be filed with the court and be provided to all of the following:

 e.
-The attorney for the child, if one is appointed; and
+The attorney ad litem for the child, if one is appointed.

 f.
 The attorney for the department.